ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

-26/02/2024: My paper "Re-pseudonymization strategies in smart meter data are not robust to deep learning profiling attacks" with Miruna Rusu and Yves-Alexandre de Montjoye has been accepted at CODASPY 2024.
-The paper will be out soon.
+26/02/2024: My paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://arxiv.org/abs/2404.03948) with Miruna Rusu and Yves-Alexandre de Montjoye has been accepted at CODASPY 2024.

 01/02/2024: My paper [Investigating the Effect of Misalignment on Membership Privacy in the White-box Setting](https://arxiv.org/abs/2306.05093) with Daniel Jones, Yves-Alexandre de Montjoye, and Shruti Tople has been accepted at PoPETS 2024!